To my mother on Mother’s Day!

 Fast forward to today.
 I no longer have my son and only see him once a week through the use of a contact center, that is if I don’t get sucked in by one of her games which leaves me in a blubbering mess or on the verge of suicide.
 Homeless, staying at a friends place which this coming Friday will be ceased by the police, it is a haven filled with satchel bags and syringe bins but it has a shower which shore as hell beats the park down the road as it’s getting colder.
 I received paperwork the night before an operation for cervical cancer, this was after weeks of being told that drugs must have made me paranoid because my mother was not trying to take my son.
 I lost my job of 4 years as a medical typist due to the fact I found secret emails on the work computer between my mother and mother in law who I worked with.
 They were grotesque, one making sure that I do not see my son before my operation as ‘the judge might not see Carly as such a risk if we let her see him and that the legal fees are very high, although it may help my state of mind without my ex’s support they might as well not go ahead at all’, this was written by my own mother not my mother in law.
 She convinced my councilor who was a family friend to put false clinical notes in his subpoenaed documents.
 Family court was 4 days after my operation and due to being still fairly effected by my surgery I managed to drag myself into court only to be bullied and tricked into signing that I be supervised by my mother herself which has led to my mental heath declining to the point I suffer from panic attacks and have twice now attempted to hang myself from a door handle.
 In court although I was staying with my grandmother she called me homeless after kicking me out.
 I signed a 12 lease on a 3 bedroom apartment for Evan and I only too lose it due to further domestic violence issues.
 I started my own business making mirrors out of old windows for which she thinks is nothing and that I shouldn’t care about it and go to rehab.
 She had paraded the fact my violent ex partner can have our son when ever he wants and made my life a nightmare.
 None of my family other than my grandmother even bother calling me or have anything to do with me.
 I have been stalked by my ex partner and by my mother who when I apply for non contact conditions to be added to the Protection Order slapped me with further allegations in family court.
 I had a nervous breakdown when having to go back to domestic violence court so asked a friend to stay with me until the DV service put cameras in and when that happened this friend turned obsessed and raped me while I was unconscious, filming it for me to find on my phone after he went to prison for breaching separate Protection Order.
 Breached by my realestate for having these cameras even though upon signing my lease I made them aware of my DV past.
 I have been robbed, taken a mother and her 2 children in rent free for months only for her to let me stay with her for less than a month and then ask me to leave and honestly the list goes on.
 It’s probably as long as the list of services I’ve accessed, members of parliament, well known advocates, and organizations I have either accessed to further my case, better my recovery and try to get someone to listen.
 When you have such a broken family court system that in 17 months has not bothered to look at one response only see me for my addiction.
 The constant stalking & humiliation drives this and it has become worse as time has gone by.
 Twice I have attempted suicide this is after calling an ambulance and asking to be taken to hospital as it is had all become too much only to be released hours later with a referral to the worst psychiatrist registrar in the world.
 I am on a high priority with housing But nothing comes up & I’m about done.
 I run away from my stalker who helped make me now homeless and the list goes on.
 I was told by the DVConnect that I need to call the homeless hotline & then ‘there’s nothing and good luck’ by the Homeless Hotline.

-I currently sit after have a nervous breakdown last night in a mental health department bed at the Prince Charles.
+I currently sit after having a nervous breakdown last night in a mental health department bed at the Prince Charles.
 This is my last resort before I totally give up.
 This in my opinion would not have gotten anywhere near this had I only received support or at the very least just spared the torment and humiliation.
 The impact from my mothers lifelong cruel and unusual punishment will last a lifetime.
 The benefit of never having had a mother who cared for me emotionally means I developed a tough skin.
 I do not think anyone else would be able to put up with this much torment so for that I am grateful.
 I love my son enough to never give in!
 I will lose my mind and fight until there is nothing left in me just so I can hold him and tell him I love him so that he knows that no matter who or what he becomes, mummy will always be beside him, whether I agree with his decision or not.
 He is my boy, my world and my everything and that it’s not what you do it what you do about it.
 We are all perfectly imperfect in our own special way.